OnniLahti/Hangman/project/README.md

 # How to Run the App

 For windows only:
-        If you downloaded hangman.zip then extract the zip to for example desktop and run hangman.exe by double clicking the exe or by navigating into project folder in terminal/cmd and typing the following:
+        If you downloaded hangman.zip then extract the zip to for example desktop and run hangman.exe by double clicking the exe \n or by navigating into project folder in terminal/cmd and typing the following: \n
         ```
         cd src && python3 hangman.py
         ```

 For windows or mac:
-        if you downloaded source files then navigate into project folder in terminal/cmd and type the following:
+        if you downloaded source files then navigate into project folder in terminal/cmd and type the following: \n
         ```
         cd src && python3 hangman.py
         ```